 Ethel L. Payne was a pioneering Black journalist who became known for covering the rise of the civil rights movement and for her tenacious reporting.
 Known as the “First Lady of the Black Press,” Ms. Payne broke down many barriers in her career.

 Born in 1911, the Chicago native studied journalism in college.
 She graduated from a small training college in Illinois and then took night classes at Northwestern University’s famed Medill School of Journalism.

-Payne’s work as The Defender’s lone representative in D.C. gave her a unique outlook on the news of the day.
-The post also made her the first African-American female reporter to cover international news and she traveled around the globe on The Defender’s behalf.
+Payne’s work as the newspaper’s lone representative in D.C. gave her a unique outlook on the news of the day.
+The post also made her the first African-American female reporter to cover international news and she traveled around the globe on their behalf.